THE DRUMS OF EL SHADDAI

 The rapid improvement of electronic devices may be the main problem in America concerning the entering of people, particularly young people, into the aspects of the Kingdom of God that are present in our day.
 Sin is increasing while grace is increasing.

 Then there is the television.
 It probably is true that there are television antennas over the tents of the Bedouin in the Negev.
-We can’t get along without the television, it appears.
+It appears that we can’t get along without the television.
 But I grew up before there was such an apparatus, and the boys and girls played outside.

 The moral filth purveyed by television programming is beyond the scope of our comprehension.
-I remember when Pastor Einar Gislason of Iceland picked up the family television, took it back to the store, and roared, “There’ll be no Gunsmoke in this house.”
-Pastor Gislason was referring to an American program that actually was morally pure compared with today’s moral garbage.
+I remember when Pastor Einar Gislason of Iceland picked up the family television set, took it back to the store, and roared, “There’ll be no Gunsmoke in this house!”
+Pastor Gislason was referring to an American TV program that actually was morally pure compared with today’s moral garbage.

-Our war cry is iron righteousness of behavior; fiery holiness of personality; and stern obedience to the Father.
-The cry of our heart is, “Your will be done in the earth as it today is done in Heaven.”
+Our war-cry is iron righteousness of behavior, fiery holiness of personality, and stern obedience to the Father.
+The cry of our heart is, “Your will be done in the earth as it is being done in Heaven.”

 What we are seeing on the earth is a rapid descent into Sodom and Gomorrah.
 Why is it we cannot learn from the fire on Sodom and Gomorrah God’s attitude toward homosexual behavior?
 What has blinded us Christians that we cannot perceive that the grace-rapture-Heaven message will never build mature Christians?
 It may fill the church buildings, but it will not build holy warriors.